-FOP argues that Executive Steward Burton has not been subject to any of the above circumstances and thus the MPD violated Mr. Burton's CBA rights in taking his gun and badge.
+FOP argues that Chairman Baumann has not been subject to any of the above circumstances and thus the MPD violated the Chairman's CBA rights by taking his gun and badge.
 (See Compl at p.
 6).

-The FOP claims that "[i]n 2006, the []FOP filed grievances because the MPD had failed to comply with Article 12 § 14 of the CBA in taking weapons and badges of several []FOP members who were placed in non-contact status but did not fall into one of the categories set forth in Article 12 § 14. . .The [FOP contends that] MPD did not dispute. ..FOP's contentions and instead reinstated the []FOP members to full duty status and declared the issue moot.
-The []FOP is unaware of any situation since 2006 where the []FOP has had to file a grievance on behalf of a member that has been placed on non-contact status without their badge and gun that did not fall into one of the categories set forth in Article 12 § 14 of the CBA."
-(Compl. at pgs 6-7).
+The FOP claims that "[i]n 2006, the []FOP filed grievances because the MPD had failed to comply with Article 12 § 14 of the CBA in taking weapons and badges of several []FOP members who were placed in non-contact status but did not fall into one of the categories set forth in Article 12 § 14. . .The [FOP contends that] MPD did not dispute. . .FOP's contentions and instead reinstated the []FOP members to full duty status and declared the issue moot.
+Outside of the actions of the MPD on July 9, 2009 in taking Executive Steward Burton's gun and badge and the actions of the MPD on July 13, 2009 in taking the Chairman's gun and badge, the []FOP is unaware of any situation since 2006 where the []FOP has had to file a grievance on behalf of a member that has been placed on non-contact status without their badge and gun that did not fall into one of the categories set forth in Article 12 § 14 of the CBA."
+(Compl. at pgs.
+6-7).

-FOP contends that on July 9, 2009, Chairman Baumann presented the MPD with the fact that Executive Steward Burton had attended three (3) days of training in Chicago, Illinois and that this training was approved by Chief Lanier.
+FOP contends that on July 9, 2009, the Chairman presented the MPD with the fact that he had attended three (3) days of training in Chicago, Illinois and that this training was approved by Chief Lanier.
 (See Compl. at p.
 7).
 However, the FOP claims that the MPD did not provide a response to this information.
-The FOP asserts that the Chicago training fulfilled any training requirements that applied to Executive Steward Burton.
-Nonetheless, FOP states that on July 9, 2009, Lieutenant Linda Nischan took Executive Steward Burton's badge and gun and revoked his police powers.
+The FOP asserts that the Chicago training fulfilled any training requirements that applied to the Chairman.
+Nonetheless, FOP states that on July 13, 2009, Lieutenant Linda Nischan took the Chairman's badge and gun and revoked his police powers.
 (See Compl. at p.
 7).
-In view of the above, FOP claims that on July 9, 2009, Chairman Baumann presented an informal grievance on behalf of Executive Steward Burton regarding the MPD's Article 12 violation of the CBA, and Lieutenant Linda Nischan denied the grievance.
+In view of the above, FOP claims that on July 13, 2009, the Chairman presented an informal grievance regarding the MPD's Article 12 violation of the CBA, and Lieutenant Linda Nischan denied the grievance.
 (See Compl. at p.
 7).